awsdocs/aws-doc-sdk-examples/javav2/usecases/workflow_multiple_channels/Readme.md

 **Note** Repeat this procedure for the **HandlerVoiceNot** class.
 Name the corresponding Lambda functions **HandlerVoice**.
 When you finish, you will have two Lambda functions that you can reference in the Amazon States Language document.

-**IMPORTANT**: To connect to the RDS instance from a Lambda function, you must set the inbound rules using the same security group as the RDS Instance.
+**IMPORTANT**: To connect to the Amazon RDS instance from a Lambda function, you must set the inbound rules using the same security group as the Amazon RDS Instance.
 For details, [How do I configure a Lambda function to connect to an RDS instance?](https://aws.amazon.com/premiumsupport/knowledge-center/connect-lambda-to-an-rds-instance/).

 ## Add the Lambda functions to workflows